puppetlabs/trapperkeeper-webserver-jetty9/README.md

       context))
 ```
 it would add your ring handler to the server with id `:foo` at endpoint "/my-app",
-rather than the `:default` server.
+rather than the default server.

 *NOTE FOR COMPOJURE APPS*: If you are using compojure, it's important to note
 that compojure requires use of the [`context` macro](https://github.com/weavejester/compojure/wiki/Nesting-routes)